R-Bowes/TradeStone/README.md

   - `images` – array of download URLs (optional)
   - `postedBy` – UID of the user who created the listing
   - `createdAt` – Firestore timestamp

+### Messaging

+- Visit **Messages** from the burger menu to chat with other users.
+- Conversations appear on the left.
+Select one to view and send messages in real time.